rahulvijay007/Getting-and-Cleaning-Data-Course-Project/README.md

 - `run_analysis.R`: The R script that performs the data cleaning and transformation tasks.
 - `CodeBook.md`: A document describing the variables in the dataset, the data, and the transformations applied.
-- `finalTidyData.txt`: The resulting tidy dataset created by the `run_analysis.R` script.
+- `tidyData.txt`: The resulting tidy dataset created by the `run_analysis.R` script.
 - `README.md`: This file, which explains the purpose, structure, and execution of the project.

 ---